 Selective Laser Sintering (SLS) Technology is Expected to Lead the Market

-SLS utilizes 12 powder nylon for raw material, as a substitute to the photosensitive resin used in Stereolithography.
+- SLS utilizes 12 powder nylon for raw material as a substitute to the photosensitive resin used in stereolithography.
 Companies and research organizations worldwide have been identified to take advantage of this material and technology to tackle concerns, such as the brittle nature of the resin when exposed to sunlight.
-In addition to that, SLS has also been proven to be cost and material friendly, as it does not require any dedicated support structure post-printing.
-In addition to that, SLS provides enhanced durability and can perform, as well as either functional parts or in prototypes.
+In addition to that, SLS has also been proven to be cost and material-friendly, as it does not require any dedicated support structure post-printing.
+In addition to that, SLS provides enhanced durability and can perform and either functional parts or prototypes.

-In addition to that, SLS is also increasingly used in sports vehicles and electric cars.
-According to IEA, the global stock of electric passenger cars passing 5 million in 2018, an increase of 63% from 2017.
-Leading automotive companies have been identified to increasingly utilize SLS 3D printing technology into EV’s, which is expected to increase the demand globally, thereby driving the growth.
+- In addition to that, SLS is also increasingly used in sports vehicles and electric cars.
+According to IEA, the global stock of electric passenger cars passed 5 million in 2018, increasing 63% from 2017.
+Leading automotive companies have increasingly utilized SLS 3D printing technology into EVs, which is expected to increase demand globally, driving growth.

-Further, the market is witnessing a significant number of mergers and acquisitions, complementing the growth of SLS in the 3D printing market.
-For instance, in November 2019, Braskem, the polyolefins, and biopolymer producer, and Advanced Laser Materials (ALM), an EOS Company, collaborated to develop innovative polyolefin-based powders for Selective Laser Sintering (SLS) powder-bed 3D printing.
+- Furthermore, the market is witnessing a significant number of mergers and acquisitions, complementing the growth of SLS in the 3D printing market.
+For instance, in November 2019, Braskem, the polyolefins, and biopolymer producer and Advanced Laser Materials (ALM), an EOS Company, collaborated to develop innovative polyolefin-based powders Selective Laser Sintering (SLS) powder-bed 3D printing.

 To understand key trends, Download Sample Report